SUNLIGHT MAY DEGRADE PLASTICS

-Many plastics will degrade when exposed to the sun without the addition of light blockers, stabilizers, or UV absorbers.
-Therefore materials may discolor, crack or completely fall apart even though the UV degradation of a polymer in sunlight is usually only .05 deep in the material’s surface.
-And the highly brittle nature of some plastics themselves may add to complete failure of a component.
+UV light damages polymers when they are exposed to the sun can.
+Many plastics experience UV light damage without the addition of light blockers, stabilizers, or UV absorbers.
+Therefore materials may fade or change, crack or completely fall apart if left in the light of the sun.
+This is true even though the sun only gets through .05 deep into the surface of the material.
+And the highly brittle nature of some polymers themselves may add to the complete failure of a part.

 *Brittle outer layer (loss of tensile elongation)